Family & Child Offerings

 Parking is available at the following lots near the Scottish Rite Center:

 Lot 46 at Harrison and 15th Streets, across the street from Lot 69

 Lot 8 at Harrison and 19th.

-Arriving early will mean greater choice for you and will help us make suitable arrangements for everyone.
+Arriving early will mean greater choice for you.
 Later in the service empty seats will be released to others who may not require any accommodation.